Hydrodynamic attractor in periodically driven ultracold quantum gases

+We expect that the kinetic theory predictions for attractors in the linear and nonlinear regimes will also hold in the non-relativistic limit ($m/T\gg1$) for a nondegenerate atomic gas.
+One will need to introduce chemical potential and include the dependence of the bulk susceptibility $\zeta/\tau_R P_\text{eq}\sim z(\lambda/a)^2$ on thermal length $\lambda$, scattering length $a$ and fugacity $z$ near resonance \cite{dusling2013, enss2019bulk}.
+The results could then be compared with experiments at both small and large drive amplitude.
+We leave these extensions for future work.

-\fakesection{Conclusions} In conclusion, we have shown how the out-of-equilibrium response to periodic drives realizes a new form of cyclic hydrodynamic attractor beyond the paradigm of monotonic expansion.
+\fakesection{Conclusions} We have shown how the response to periodic drives realizes a new form of cyclic hydrodynamic attractor beyond the paradigm of monotonic expansion.
 These attractors are solutions of MIS hydrodynamics or kinetic theory and differ from the Navier-Stokes prediction even at late times and for slow drives.
 This is a crucial advantage for their experimental identification, where a long-time measurement can yield very precise results.
-Such measurements are already feasible on the ultracold atom platform, where the nonequilibrium equation of state can be measured with high time resolution \cite{bardon2014, luciuk2017}.
-Observing closed cycles of deviations from equilibrium measures, as shown in \cref{fig:mKT}, would provide clear evidence of attractor behavior.
+Such measurements are already feasible with ultracold atoms, where the out-of-equilibrium equation of state has be measured with high time resolution \cite{bardon2014, luciuk2017, xie2025}.
+The observation of nontrivial phase-space trajectories that are independent of initial conditions (see \cref{fig:mKT}) would clearly indicate attractor behavior.
 This would manifest not only in the linear regime but also in the nonlinear regime under strong driving conditions.

-The experimental observation of hydrodynamic attractor phenomena in ultracold atom systems would be a remarkable validation of a theoretical concept originally developed in the study of high-energy nuclear collisions.
-Such a discovery would further deepen the phenomenology connections between these two research communities~\cite{Floerchinger:2021ygn,Brandstetter:2023jsy}.
+A key advantage of periodic drives is the ability to control the drive frequency $\omega$ and amplitude $A$ independently.
+In Bjorken expansion, both MIS and RTA kinetic theory exhibit early-time (free-streaming) attractor behavior driven by the large expansion rate $\partial_\mu u^\mu = \tau^{-1} \gg \tau_\zeta^{-1}$~\cite{Kurkela:2019set,Blaizot:2019scw}.
+In contrast, periodic drives allow the free-streaming regime $\omega \tau_\zeta \gg 1$ to be probed at both small and large amplitudes, whereas in the opposite limit $\omega \tau_\zeta \ll 1$ with large amplitudes, one can access genuinely nonlinear hydrodynamic attractors.

-Finally, our work motivates the study of attractors for generic drives beyond the sinusoidal shape.
+Our work motivates the study of attractors for generic drives beyond the sinusoidal shape.
 These can be studied in the MIS and kinetic theory formulations presented in this Letter.
-Moreover, cyclic attractors can also be studied in holographic theories of strongly interacting systems, which is a promising route to understand them from transseries point of view~\cite{Buchel:2016cbj}.
+Moreover, cyclic attractors can also be studied in holographic theories of strongly interacting systems, which is a promising route to understand them from the transseries point of view~\cite{Buchel:2016cbj}.